 While the texture of cheese won’t be achieved with yeast flakes, the flavour will!
 Sprinkle these flakes, high in vitamin B12, on toast, on pasta, in sauce etc, to enhance flavour and boost your vitamin intake.
 Slightly nutty, this makes a perfect macaroni cheese when mixed with a white sauce.

-Do you have any super swaps for a gluten free diet?
+Do you have any super swaps for vegan food ?
 Leave them in the comments below